deadcoast/Space_Muck/src/docs/GPU_Acceleration_Guide.md

 - **Numba**: For CUDA-based acceleration on NVIDIA GPUs
 - **CuPy**: For more general GPU acceleration with a NumPy-compatible API
+- **PyTorch**: For Metal Performance Shaders (MPS) acceleration on macOS with Apple Silicon or AMD GPUs
+- **metalgpu**: For direct Metal API access on macOS (experimental)

 These dependencies are optional - the system will automatically fall back to CPU implementations if they are not available.

 ## Installation

-To enable GPU acceleration, install the optional dependencies:
+To enable GPU acceleration, install the optional dependencies based on your platform:

+### For NVIDIA GPUs (Windows/Linux)

 ```bash
 # For NVIDIA CUDA support via Numba